skylhd/vsag/README.md

   author={Mingyu Yang and Wentao Li and Jiabao Jin and Xiaoyao Zhong and Xiangyu Wang and Zhitao Shen and Wei Jia and Wei Wang}, year={2024}, url={https://arxiv.org/abs/2404.16322}
 }

+@article{zhong2025vsag,
+  title={VSAG: An Optimized Search Framework for Graph-based Approximate Nearest Neighbor Search}, author={Zhong, Xiaoyao and Li, Haotian and Jin, Jiabao and Yang, Mingyu and Chu, Deming and Wang, Xiangyu and Shen, Zhitao and Jia, Wei and Gu, George and Xie, Yi and others}, journal={arXiv preprint arXiv:2503.17911}, year={2025}
+}
 ```